Yoga Logos Need Conscious Design Decisions

 Size of a logo makes a very impactful difference and is a very obvious attention grabber.
 So, the biggest, the better.
 You can use different sizes in yoga logo design to grab consumers’ attention to a particular aspect of the logo.
 Size also helps users form a relationship of proportions.
 So, it is important that you relate size to the concept of ‘importance’ or ‘dominance’ in designing your yoga logo.
 Your biggest logo elements should always be the ones that you feel the most important.
 So for example, if you want your yoga studio name to stand out the most, like in the case of wordmark logos, the company name should be written in big, bold characters.

 Similarly, this yoga logo uses the size factor to highlight a snake in yogic posture.
-The logo uses the third eye as a symbol to highlight mediation linked to yoga and the pair of eyes show the mystical side of the business.
+The third eye in the logo is used as a symbol to highlight mediation linked to yoga and the pair of eyes show the mystical side of the business.
 The desing keeps the wordmark in a relatively smaller size, a smart variation in size that helps the logo look clean.

 2. Color & Contrast